getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 #### Configure GitLab

 {% capture __alert_content -%}
-Sentry owner or manager permissions and GitLab owner or maintainer permissions are required to install this integration.
+Sentry organization owner or manager permissions and GitLab owner or maintainer permissions are required to install this integration.
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"